 Studio Art Hall

-Built in 1958, Millikan was believed to be “unsurpassed for undergraduate scientific instruction” when dedicated.
+Work continues on the Millikan building.
 The new 74,868-square-foot, three-story building will, like its predecessor and neighbors, feature cast-in-place concrete, masonry design elements, textured plaster, a red tile roof and an entrance patio.
 The project will also feature a garden courtyard and outdoor experimental space.

 The state-of-the-art facility will house a planetarium, teaching labs, classrooms, a colloquium, student research spaces, faculty labs, offices, student collaborative spaces, a machine shop and storage space.